shivakrishnar/jineesha/README.md

 #### How to Deploy to AWS

+_Deployment order is important!: deploy services in `services/internal-api` first_

 1. Clone this repository
 2. Install the correct dependencies: `npm install`
 3. Update the `domain` value in the `development.serverless.variables.json` file with `evolution-software.com`